Lowe hits grand slam, Cruz homers as Rays beat Orioles 12-3

 TRAINER’S ROOM

 Rays: CF Kevin Kiermaier left in the third inning with right knee soreness. … RH reliever Collin McHugh was activated from the 10-day injured list after being sidelined since July 21 with arm fatigue.
 “I’m ready to rock and roll,” said McHugh, who was 3-1 with a 1.51 ERA before the injury.
 RH reliever Louis Head was optioned to Triple-A Durham. … Slugger Randy Arozarena missed a second straight day while on the COVID-19 IL.
-Manager Kevin Cash said there was no update and that the team would “continue to take it day to day.” … Sidelined since April 10 with forearm tightness, RHP Chris Archer will have a bullpen session Monday “with hopes that he can pitch in a (rehab) game for Durham on Wednesday or Thursday,” Cash said.
+Cash said there was no update and that the team would “continue to take it day to day.” … Sidelined since April 10 with forearm tightness, RHP Chris Archer will have a bullpen session Monday.

-Orioles: C Pedro Severino was lifted in the fourth inning with a right knee contusion. … OF/1B Ryan Mountcastle appears headed for the concussion IL, manager Brandon Hyde said.
+Orioles: C Pedro Severino was lifted in the fourth inning with a right knee contusion. … OF/1B Ryan Mountcastle appears headed for the concussion IL, Hyde said.
 Mountcastle left Friday night’s game after being tagged in the head and was still experiencing symptoms on Saturday.

 UP NEXT